 Another example is when a baby is deprived of oxygen due to prolonged labor or any medical issue that leads to fetal distress.
-Babies that are deprived of oxygen have a heightened chance of developing brain damage, cerebral palsy, and associated conditions.
+Babies deprived of oxygen have a heightened chance of developing brain damage, cerebral palsy, and associated conditions.

-The most common reason for infants to end up in a NICU is premature birth, meaning a baby born before 37 weeks gestation.
+The most common reason infants end up in a NICU is premature birth, meaning a baby born before 37 weeks gestation.
 These babies are at risk of infections, compromised immune systems, failure to control body temperature, and unstable vital signs.